Best Practices – From Soft to Grand Opening

 Take a few pictures of your venue and your logo, highlight your staff, and share it all on social media.
-Simply – start narrating the story as that is what ultimately sells.
-Facebook, Instagram, and Twitter will be the best to use for B2C advertising, but depending on your target market and area you are in, don’t be afraid to create and use a LinkedIn profile to market as well.
-To automate the process and make it quicker, you can use Hootsuite, MeetEdgar, Buffer or any other social media scheduling software.
+Start narrating the story as that is what ultimately sells.
+Facebook and Instagram are the best to use in the hospitality field.
+However, depending on your target market and area you are in, don’t be afraid to create and use a Pinterest account or a LinkedIn profile to market your venue.
+To automate the process and make it quicker, you can use Hootsuite, MeetEdgar, Buffer, or another social media scheduling software.

-Tease your audience with things to expect and what is grand opening going to be like, even if you don’t have a solidified date.
+Tease your audience with things to expect and give hints on what the grand opening will be like, even if you don’t have a solidified date.
 The idea is to generate hype and excitement around your brand in general.

 By this point, you’ve finalized your planned list of invitees for your first soft opening.
-Now it’s time to start hard preparations for the event itself.
-This will involve finalizing your guest list, testing any on-site point-of-sale systems that you have, training staff, and planning out the structure of your likely limited menu offering.
+Now it’s time to start the preparation for the event itself.
+This involves finalizing your guest list, testing any on-site point-of-sale systems that you have, training staff, and planning out the structure of your likely limited menu offering.

-As you create the invitations to send out to your first round of guests for the soft openings, you should make sure they include everything they need to.
-Whether you send these out digitally or directly, there are a few essential pieces of information you should include:
+As you create the invitations to send out to your first round of guests for the soft openings, you should make sure they include everything they need to know.
+Whether sending these out digitally or directly, there are some essential pieces of information you should include.

 - Address of your establishment